How to avoid back-to-back $800 California LLC franchise tax payments

 2. If you’re forming your LLC by mail, there are two methods:

-a. wait until January to file (or the 2nd half of December because of the “15-day rule”)
+a. wait until January to file (or the 2nd half of December because of the “15-day rule”, discussed below)

 b. use a Future File Date Attachment and include it with your Articles of Organization

-The 15-day rule: California has a 15-day rule.
-If your LLC goes into existence in the last 15 days of December, it’s considered to not exist for that taxable year and therefore you don’t owe an $800 for those 15 days.
+Meaning, if your LLC goes into existence in the last 15 days of December, it’s considered to not exist for that taxable year and therefore you don’t owe an $800 for that “short year”.

-Note: If you find information online stating that you can forward your California LLC filing via the Mail Submission Cover Sheet (the first page in Articles of Organization), that is incorrect.
+Note: If you find information online stating that you can forward date your California LLC filing via the Mail Submission Cover Sheet (the first page of the Articles of Organization), that is incorrect.

 In Summary